 Every day in French class, CS is happy and outgoing.
 I tell few people this story because I wouldn’t ever want to embarrass her – especially since she doesn’t know I know.
 My mother gave her grandmother the yard sale items for free.

-Today is #BellLetsTalk day and so I sit here in Starbucks reading through my Twitter.
+Today is #BellLetsTalk day and I sit here, reading through Twitter in Starbucks.
 For the first time ever, I find myself actually able to relate to some of this years’ posts.
-Consequently, I feel it is reasonable to take a moment and reflect on my growth as a person.
+I think that is both beautiful and saddening at the same time.